 So we find ourselves immersed in a long-running stream of cultural interaction around science.
 That stream as I have described it embodies an activity that assumes the possibility of translation and communication.
-Moreover, it is a 'mercantile' style of interaction, in which all parties extract from the sciences of the respectively 'alien' culture(s) mostly what they themselves expect to be 'useful' for their own interests.
-That limits the degree to which 'alien' science can be understood because technologies are more fungible than ideas.3
+Moreover, it is a "mercantile" style of interaction, in which all parties extract from the sciences of the respectively "alien" culture(s) mostly what they themselves expect to be "useful" for their own interests.
+That limits the degree to which "alien" science can be understood because technologies are more fungible than ideas.3

-The idea that understanding the science (or poetry) of an 'alien' culture might be of interest and worthwhile for its own sake is radical and rare in human history, as it seems.
+The idea that understanding the science (or poetry) of an "alien" culture might be of interest and worthwhile for its own sake is radical and rare in human history, as it seems.
 When the Romans or the Arabs translated Greek science, it seems that they expected to learn something useful about the world.
-In either case, it is debatable to what extent the dominant culture believed that
+In either case, it is debatable to what extent the dominant culture believed that Greek literature or culture was of value per se.4 Romans were certainly fascinated by Greek culture and some Romans at least felt that that their conquest of the Greek world had enriched the Roman world by more than mere territory or Macht.5 Modern enterprises such as ethnobotany or

-Perhaps we should add eyeglasses, which are first attested in the west around AD 1300?
+2 Perhaps we should add eyeglasses, which are first attested in the west around AD 1300?
 Laufer 1907 argues for a Chinese origin, but Rosen 1956 and Needham 1962, 118-122 reject this: see also Ilardi 2007, 3-50.

-Medical anthropology is indeed highly pragmatic: Pfeiffer and Nichter 2008; Goodson and Vassar 2011; Joralemon 2017; and Singer, Baer, Long, and Pavlotski 2020.
+3 Medical anthropology is indeed highly pragmatic: Pfeiffer and Nichter 2008; Goodson and Vassar 2011; Joralemon 2017; and Singer, Baer, Long, and Pavlotski 2020.